sydasif/python-book/docs/source/01_introduction/02_install.md

 >>> hostname = 'router'
 ```

-As you see, there is no need to declare the variable first or define that `hostname` is going to be a `string`.
-This is the reason Python is called a dynamic language, differing from some programming languages such as C and Java.
+As you can see, there's no need to declare the variable type first.
+This is why Python is called a dynamic language, unlike some programming languages like C and Java.
 Now, you can print the variable:

 ```python
 Python 3.10.7 .............
 [MSC v.1933 64 bit (AMD64)] on win32